Cancer Misdiagnosis Claims *

-In the event where cancer has been misdiagnosed, or the diagnosis has been delayed, the patient may be entitled to claim compensation for medical negligence or malpractice *.
+When cancer misdiagnosis has taken place , or the diagnosis has been delayed .
+The patient may be entitled to pursue a claim for medical negligence or malpractice *.

 Misdiagnosis of cancer can occur for a number of reasons, for example: